Kartikey-Tiwari/du-central/README.md

 # DU Central :books: :file_folder: :computer:

 DU Central is a website where people can upload and download notes, question papers, practical files and ebooks for University courses.
 The website uses Node.js for the backend and Vanilla JavaScript for the frontend.
-Google Drive API is used to store the uploaded files and MySQL as the database.
+Google Drive API is used to store the uploaded files and PostgreSQL as the database.

 ## Getting Started :rocket: